hariaakash/hariaakash.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Hello, I'm Hari, though you will often find me as Harinarayanan Sankaranarayan / Hari Aakash / yourcodechef / hariaakash.
-I currently live in London, England and am pursuing Masters in Computer Science at Queen Mary University of London.
-I'm generally interested in devops, backend development, geopolitics and startups.
+Greetings!
+I'm Hari, though you may know me by various online aliases such as Harinarayanan Sankaranarayan, Hari Aakash, yourcodechef, or hariaakash.
+I'm currently residing in London, England, where I'm pursuing a Master's degree in Computer Science at Queen Mary University of London.
+My primary areas of interest encompass devops, backend development, geopolitics, and startups.